Debt management firm Debt Help and Advice Limited ceased trading on 20...

 It’s been a long journey and you should feel very proud, completing an individual voluntary arrangement (IVA) is no mean feat.

-It means you’ve lived without credit and on a budget for a period of five to six years, and of course, the reward at the end of an IVA is that you’re debt free.
+It means you’ve lived without credit and on a budget for five or six years, and of course, the reward at the end of an IVA is that you’re debt free.
+Congratulations!
+Now you’ll be wondering, what happens next?

-So you’re approaching your final payment, what should you expect?
+So you’re approaching your final IVA payment, what happens next?

-Unlike the start of the process where you helped set up the IVA by providing us with all the paperwork, the end of an IVA is a fairly simple process.
+Unlike the start of the process where you provides us with lots of details and paperwork, and we asked a lot of questions about your debts, the end of an IVA is a fairly simple process.
+Even if you’re paying off an IVA early.

-We will check that you have paid in all the overtime & additional income due and if you have paid everything to us there’s essentially nothing more for you to do.
+We’ll check that you’ve paid in all the overtime & additional income due.
+If you’ve paid everything to us there’s essentially nothing more for you to do.

 What about my creditors?